ykawai6581/obslog_generator/README.md

 	Humidity plot: https://tinyurl.com/2gqx2wm4
 	_________________________________________________

-altitude plots and humidity plots are retrieved from TTF and STELLA respectively. following the link, you should find something like this.
+altitude plots and humidity plots are retrieved from TTF and STELLA respectively. following each link, you should find something like this.

 ![altitude and humidity plots](/sample_altitude_humidity_plots.png)